Looking to minimize upfront costs while incorporating the most efficient heating in your development?

 - Compensation for termination: either voluntarily (disconnection) or due to breaches of contract

-Customer Supply Agreement: Where supplies are made directly to individual end-users who have heat pumps installed, simplified & similar terms to a service agreement
+Residential Supply Agreement: Where supplies are made directly to individual end-users who have heat pumps installed, simplified & similar terms to a service agreement.
+Parties: KUL and tenants

 - Simplified terms from the service agreement, alongside granting of access for commissioning and repairing the equipment where on their land